 • Providing safety and security training and responding to emergencies

-The next round of proposals for semester embedded programs is April 15, 2020.
-All proposals are reviewed by the Faculty Advisory Committee on Internationalization (FACI) in conjunction with the Associate Provost for International Initiatives
+Proposals for semester embedded programs that will take place during the Spring 2023 semester are due by April 1, 2022.
+All proposals are reviewed by the Faculty Advisory Committee on Internationalization (FACI) in conjunction with the Associate Provost for International Initiatives.

 In conjunction with FACI, the Barnard Global office has developed these guidelines for faculty-led programs.
-There are currently three types of faculty-led program abroad, based on whether the program is for academic credit and the type of credit provided:
+There are currently three types of faculty-led program as listed below.
+Please click on the program type to access the proposal application through the Barnard study abroad portal.

-Programs must be a minimum of four weeks for Summer Term in order to count as a regular 3-credit course.
+Programs are typically around four weeks in length in order to count as a regular 3-credit course.
 Faculty salary and costs are included in the program fee.

 Faculty are encouraged to develop programs abroad in conjunction with their semester teaching.
 The abroad component should be closely tied to the academic focus of the semester course and should take advantage of the location as a way to deepen the students’ understanding of the subject matter.
-The time abroad can take place either at the end of the semester or during the spring break.
+The time abroad can take place either during the spring break or at the end of the semester.

-Faculty are encouraged to develop programs abroad that are not tied to academic credit but would enhance Barnard undergraduates’ understanding of a particular subject area, region, or country.
-Examples include involving undergraduates in research projects abroad, having them participate in professional conferences and symposia, or engaging them in service-learning or volunteer opportunities.
+While faculty are encouraged to develop credit-bearing programs, it is possible to propose projects that are not tied to academic credit but would enhance Barnard students’ understanding of a particular subject area, region, or country.
+Examples include involving students in research projects abroad, having them participate in professional conferences and symposia, or engaging them in service-learning or volunteer opportunities.
 Programs that provide a capstone experience abroad for majors are particularly encouraged.

-It is strongly recommended that faculty interested in proposing a trip meet with Giorgio DiMauro, Associate Provost for International Initiatives and Special Projects, ahead of submitting an application.
+It is strongly recommended that faculty interested in proposing a trip meet with Giorgio DiMauro, Associate Provost for International Initiatives & Special Projects, ahead of submitting an application.

 Fulbright Scholars Program

-Applications are due by August 1, 2019 for the Core Fulbright U.S. Scholar program.
+Applications are due by September 15, 2021 for the Core Fulbright U.S. Scholar program for 2022-23.
 Awards are available for teaching, research or combination teaching/research in all academic disciplines.
 To view the open awards by discipline, region, country, or activity, visit the Catalog of Awards.